 Supporting your research

-Our supportive systems at The London Doctoral Academy ensure you stay on track with your research project.
-Your progression is assessed at a series of six-monthly School Panel Reviews that act as a gateway for progression to the next six-month stage, forming an important part of the learning process for both students and supervisors.
+Your progression is assessed by a series of School Panel Reviews that act as a gateway for progression to the next stage, forming an important part of the learning process for both students and supervisors.

 This means gaps in knowledge, skills or research development are identified early, so there is time for you to improve and get support where needed.
 The Panels also give you practice in presenting and defending your research, so you can be confident you will perform well in the final viva voce examination.